j6barajas/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is an introductory project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.

-## Technical features

-- Semantic HTML5
-- Flexbox
-- Positioning
-- Flat BEM file structure
-- A custom form
-- CSS animation and transformation
+This custom website for a sample coffee shop was an introductory project for Tripleten's Software Engineering program.

+## Technologies and Techniques

+This site was structured with semantic HTML, and styling it provided great practice with CSS's flexbox and positioning properties.
+Notable features include <iframe> embedded Youtube recipes, a reservation form, and a CSS animation in the contact page.

 ## Images